Lcyc29/todo_server_app/README.md

 # ToDoApp with Django PostgreSQL Docker and Nginx

 For this project, we have three primary tasks.
-First, we will create a TODO server app with Python, Django, and PostgreSQL.
+First, we will create a TODO server app with Django, PostgreSQL and Docker.
 The primary interface is a REST API, and we will provide an admin dashboard using Django’s Admin Site system for backend management.
 Next, we will configure the app to run on a Gunicorn WSGI server, behind an NGINX instance acting as a reverse-proxy.
 All components — Django/Gunicorn, Postgres, NGINX — will be deployed as Docker containers via docker-compose comands (i.e, docker-compose up should bring up the entire system and docker-compose down to shut everything down).
 Finally, we will provide Python script to test ToDoApp's REST API as a normal user.

 ## Installation